 You could use Montana Varnish if using these trays as pieces that won’t see a ton of wear.
 Because we’ll be using them on a regular basis and will need to clean them regularly, I opted to use a polyurethane sealer.

-Once your TV Tray is dry from cleaning, tape off the base with painter’s tape.
+2. Once your TV Tray is clean, tape off the base with painter’s tape.
 Take your time here to ensure all the lines are even.
 To get a clean and crisp line, press tape with your fingernail.
 Taping off a section is an optional step, but I do think it adds something to the overall design (plus it makes it easier to not have to paint the feet).

 And that’s the tv tray makeover!
 They’re so useful and the colors really pop with everything else in the living room (how great is that lavender?!).
 For more colorful spray paint DIYS, be sure to head over to All Spray Painted and check out another project I did recently!